federicodip/GraphRag/README.md

 CREATE CONSTRAINT place_pid IF NOT EXISTS
 FOR (p:Place) REQUIRE p.pleiadesId IS UNIQUE;

+CREATE CONSTRAINT wd_qid IF NOT EXISTS
+FOR (w:WikidataEntity) REQUIRE w.qid IS UNIQUE;
 ```

 ### Full-text index for candidate retrieval (once)